 - MAP sensor type "Voltage" (by far the most common) or "Frequency" (used on a few Ford or Cosworth engines) are supported.
-The most common frequency based MAP sensor most enthusiasts may encounter is the one used on Fox body Mustangs. - Voltage input port where the primary MAP sensor is wired (when voltage is selected.) - Frequency input port where the primary MAP sensor is wired (when frequency is selected.) - Low frequency the frequency corresponding to the minimum pressure, if using a frequency based MAP sensor. - High frequency the frequency corresponding to the maximum pressure, if using a frequency based MAP sensor. - 2nd MAP port enables a secondary voltage MAP sensor and selects where it is wired - 7.1.1.3 General Sensor Settings The MegaView is an add on display device from the DIY line of MegaSquirt products.
+The most common frequency based MAP sensor most enthusiasts may encounter is the one used on Fox body Mustangs. - Voltage input port where the primary MAP sensor is wired (when voltage is selected.) - Frequency input port where the primary MAP sensor is wired (when frequency is selected.) - Low frequency the frequency corresponding to the minimum pressure, if using a frequency based MAP sensor. - High frequency the frequency corresponding to the maximum pressure, if using a frequency based MAP sensor. - 2nd MAP port enables a secondary voltage MAP sensor and selects where it is wired.
+If using two MAP sensors, the MS3-Pro compares both MAP sensors and uses the lower one as the reading for the engine. - 7.1.1.3 General Sensor Settings The MegaView is an add on display device from the DIY line of MegaSquirt products.
 Ones built for the MegaSquirt-II will also work with MS3-Pro. - MegaView temp units Choose degC or degF to match your MegaView.